 Try our take on traditional Thanksgiving stuffing.
 With both hearty corn bread and off-the-cob kernels, the holiday side offers twice as much feel-good flavor.
 Red onion, baby spinach, and crushed red pepper help balance corn's cozy-sweet flavor.

-A crunchy topping, a bit of head, and a secret ingredient upgrade ho-hum broccoli.
+A crunchy topping, a bit of heat, and a secret ingredient upgrade ho-hum broccoli.

 What could be better than mashed potatoes, you ask?
 How about our tangy, spicy twist on the classic Thanksgiving recipe, which features creamy blue cheese and smoky red pepper flakes.
 Crushed garlic adds a savory spin to this new holiday favorite.